kadas-albireo/kadas-albireo.github.io/manual-new/en/README.md

 ## <a name="sec0"></a>Overview

 KADAS Albireo is mapping application based on the professional open source GIS software "QGIS" and targeted at non-specialized users.
-In cooperation with the company Ergnomen, a new user interface was developed, hiding much of the functionality aimed at advanced users, while enhancing the functionalities in area such drawing, terrain analysis, printing and data interoperability.
+In cooperation with the company Ergnomen, a new user interface was developed, hiding much of the functionality aimed at advanced users, while enhancing the functionalities in area such drawing, terrain analysis, printing and interoperability.

 ## <a name="sec1"></a>Terms of Use